MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/slack.md

 ## Create a custom app in Slack

-1. Refer to the [documentation](https://api.slack.com/messaging/webhooks) in Slack to understand the process of creating an incoming webhook.
+1. Refer to the [documentation](https://api.slack.com/messaging/webhooks) in Slack to understand the process of using webhooks to push information to a Slack channel.

 2. Create a new [Slack app](https://api.slack.com/apps/new)